aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa4/replapi2/README.md

 `email()`

-returns the has of the user's email.
+returns the hash of the user's email.

 `bio()`